 Please review the following list of committees and select areas to donate your time.
 Parents are needed to serve as chairpersons, co-chairs and general members.
 Whether available during the day or evening, or for limited blocks of time, our committees need your participation.
 To volunteer your services, contact the Parent Association chair.
-Some committees require a nomination to serve on them.
+(Some committees require a nomination to serve).

-List of Committees:
+List of Committees

-Campus Beautification

-Description: Maintaining and improving the aesthetics of our campus by working on special projects and participating in "all hands" Campus Beautification Days; coordinating with Grounds Committee on beautification tasks.
-Jobs Include: Planting, watering, general landscape maintenance.

-Faculty & Staff Appreciation

-Description: Supporting annual faculty/staff appreciation, periodically providing meals for College of Teachers meetings.
-Jobs include: Cooking, baking, decorating, planning, hosting.
+Committee Description Jobs Campus Beautification Maintaining and improving the aesthetics of our campus by working on special projects and participating in "all hands" Campus Beautification Days; coordinating with the Grounds Committee on beautification tasks.
+Planting, watering, general landscape maintenance.
+Crafting for Service (separate and distinct from our social Craft Group) Creating Waldorf-inspired craft items to be used for outreach events, benefits and festivals.
+Sewing, knitting, felting, embroidery, doll-making, woodworking, jewelry making, and more.
+Faculty & Staff Appreciation Supporting annual faculty/staff appreciation, periodically providing meals for College of Teachers meetings.
+Cooking, baking, decorating, planning, hosting.
+Admissions Hospitality Assisting our Admissions Director with welcoming potential and newly enrolled Cooking, baking, decorating, greeting, and providing a

-Admissions Hospitality

-Description: Assisting our Admissions Director with welcoming potential and newly enrolled families to our school.
-Events include New Family Orientation, Welcome Tea, Open Houses, Walks Through the Grades, Information Evenings, Mornings in the Kindergarten.
-Jobs Include: Cooking, baking, decorating, greeting, and providing a feeling of general warmth and helpfulness.

-Company of Angels Bakers

-Description: Providing baked goods for our pastry shop in the Company of Angels on a rotating basis.
-Pastries are provided daily for sale.
-Jobs Include: Baking.
+Committee Description Jobs families to our school.
+Events include New Family Orientation, Welcome Tea, Open Houses, Walks Through the Grades, Information Evenings, Mornings in the Kindergarten. feeling of general warmth and helpfulness.
+Company of Angels Bakers Providing baked goods for our pastry shop in the Company of Angels on a rotating basis.
+Baking Special Event Support Working with our Development Director on special events.
+Decorating, cooking, organizing, administrative support, set-up, clean-up.
+Yearbook Helping to create a wonderful keepsake for students and families!
+Photography and coordination.
+Library Organizing and staffing the school library for use by parents and students.
+Cataloging, shelving, assisting library customers, increasing awareness of the library through book fairs and special events.

-Special Event Support

-Description: Working with the school on special events.
-Please indicate your interest in the following events: Annual Gala, Grandparents Day.
-Jobs Include: Decorating, cooking, organizing, administrative support, set-up, clean-up.

-Yearbook

-Description: Helping to create a wonderful keepsake for students and families!
-Jobs Include: Photography, marketing, and coordinating.

-Library

-Description: Organizing and staffing the school library for use by parents and students.
-Jobs Include: Cataloguing, shelving, assisting library customers, increasing awareness of library through book fairs and special events.
 The following volunteer opportunities require an interview process.
-If you are interested in any of the following, please indicate below:
+If you are interested in any of the following, please contact the School Administrator:

 - Board of Trustees

 - Community Building Chair for Parent Association

 - Parent Education Chair for Parent Association

 - Fundraising Chair for Parent Association

 - Outreach Chair for Parent Association

 - Scrip Store Assistant

-- Company of Angels Salesperson
+- Company of Angels Salesperson/Cashier